rocketshipapps/adblockfast/assets/opera/chrome/ITEM.md

 **`storage` justification:**

-Filtering settings are persisted in local storage.
+Filtering settings are persisted using the Storage API.

 **`tabs` justification:**